mtconnect/cppagent/README.md

 * `IgnoreTimestamps` - Overwrite timestamps with the agent time.
 This will correct clock drift but will not give as accurate relative time since it will not take into consideration network latencies.
-This can be overriden on a per adapter basis.
+This can be overridden on a per adapter basis.

     *Default*: false